wangvei/pydefect/sphinx/tutorial.md

 Let's create `defect/` directory and copy unitcell `POSCAR` file from *e.g.* `unitcell/dos/` to `defect/`

-Firstly, we need to determine the shape and size of the supercell. pydefect recommends a nearly isotropic supercell composed of moderate number of atoms.
+Firstly, we need to determine the shape and size of the supercell. pydefect recommends a nearly isotropic (and sometimes cubic-like) supercell composed of moderate number of atoms.
 For this purpose, use the `recommend_supercell` (=`rs`) sub-command,
 ```
 python ~/my_bin/pydefect/pydefect/main.py rs